danitt/akamai-token-generator/README.md

-A Simple NodeJS Akamai token generator library
+A ESM-only typed fork of the original abandoned [akamai-auth-token](https://github.com/anilGupta/akamai-token-generator) library by @anilGupta.

 ## Installation

 using **yarn**: